TypeSafeSchwalbe/Wein2D/README.md

 ## Window
 Constructor (Builder):
 Window()
+.setGameloopObject(Gameloop gameloop) >> sets an object implementing gameloop (configures gameloop at build)   !
+REQUIRED !
 .setSize(int width, int height) >> sets the size of the window [default: 848, 480]
 .setFullscreen(boolean fullscreen) >> sets if the window is fullscreen or not [default: false]
 .setTitle(String title) >> sets the title of the window [default: "Wein2D Application"]
 .setResizable(boolean resizable) >> sets if the window is resizable or not [default: true]
-.setGameloopObject(Gameloop gameloop) >> sets an object implementing gameloop (configures gameloop at build)
 .setTargetedFPS(int fps) >> sets the targeted FPS [default: 60]
 .setIcon(String iconPath) >> sets an icon for the window
 .setIcon(java.awt.Image image) >> sets an icon for the window
+.setHardwareAcceleration(boolean doHardwareAcceleration) >> enables or disables hardware acceleration
 .build() >> configures the window, makes it visible and starts the gameloop (applies changes if used on an existing window)

 Methods: